grafana/k6-docs/docs/sources/v0.49.x/javascript-api/k6-experimental/grpc/stream/stream-write.md

 ---
 title: 'Stream.write()'
-excerpt: 'Writes a message to the stream.'
+description: 'Writes a message to the stream.'
 weight: 40
 ---